hackclub/hackclub/workshops/drum_pad/README.md

 </div>
 ```

 To quickly break this down.
-We have a parent `<div>` tag that nests our pad  `divs`, and inside our pad `divs` we put letters to easily identify each pad and like I mentioned above, each pad will be given a box look, and that's why we are using `div` tags.
+We have a parent `<div>` tag that nests our button `divs`, and we label our buttons with letters to easily identify each buttons and like I mentioned above, each button will be given a box look, and that's why we are using `div` tags.

 <details>
 <summary>Here's what your entire index.html file should look like so far:</summary>